 Because technology makes it simple to copy and disseminate large volumes of information electronically, businesses today have more reason than ever to protect their trade secrets and their confidential information, including customer lists and other strategic data and practices.
 As a result, confidentiality agreements are common both in employment contracts and in situations where two business entities are working together.
 Sometimes confidentiality agreements appear as a single clause within a contract.
 Other times, they are separate contracts in and of themselves.
 Though common, the terms of confidentiality agreements vary greatly.
 Unfortunately, many individuals and businesses do not truly understand the importance of these agreements—and the importance of the definitions used in them—until there is a contractual dispute.

 The attorneys at Chapman Law Group have years of experience in reviewing and interpreting confidentiality agreements and clauses.
 We are familiar with the applicable legal standards for interpreting contractual provisions under state law.
-In hiring Chapman Law Group to draft or analyze your confidentiality agreement, you can be sure your attorney will perform a timely and thorough review that considers all of the latest legal developments.
-You also can be certain your attorney will answer all of your questions and equip you with all of the information you need to make the right decisions for your situation.
+We will draft or analyze your confidentiality agreement a timely and thorough manner considering all of the latest legal developments.
+We also will answer all of your questions and equip you with all of the information you need to make the right decisions for your situation.

 Send this to a friend